AndresNamm/study/statistics/confidence_intervals/power_analysis.md

  + General Formula for calculating the sample size for hypothesis testing
 ![image](https://user-images.githubusercontent.com/21141607/159645046-edadc1f9-1b0b-4a4c-8bdb-cf2b95b77da8.png)

-ES = [ffect Size You can think of this as what size effect IN REGARDS TO standard deviations you would like to be able to detect with set Power.
+ES = Effect Size You can think of this as what size effect IN REGARDS TO standard deviations you would like to be able to detect with set Power.
 Often (mean1-mean2)/std is used.
 Std from the examples I have seen can be taken from literature or it can be pooled between 2 std from different groups.
 [I have written more about this here]([https://github.com/AndresNamm/study/blob/main/statistics/effect_size.md](https://github.com/AndresNamm/study/blob/main/statistics/confidence_intervals/effect_size.md))

 **NB** One important thing to note there is a **difference**

 + STD over sample means = std / sqrt(n)
 + STD for data itself = std   - To calculate effect size we are using the std for the data.
 This can be from control group or found from literature.

+For power analysis we are using the STD of data.
+We could not use the STD over saple means as n is what we are trying to determine.

 STD over samples gets smaller as the sample size grows. std for data remains the same as data itself varies.